backstage/backstage/.changeset/forty-lobsters-guess.md

 The whole proxy's `'/sonarqube':` key can be removed from your configuration files.

-Then head to the sonarqube-backend plugin page to learn how to set-up the link to your sonarqube instances.
+Then head to the sonarqube-backend plugin page to learn how to set-up the link to your Sonarqube instances.